tantsandras/mm/content/podcastEpisodesFolder/denyer-and-the-damning-dna.md

 <!--EndFragment-->

 Joe got his information from:

 * Wikipedia
 * Forensic Investigators: Paul Denyer (TV episode 2004)

 Sandra got her information from:

 * Wikipedia
 * [Article](https://murderpedia.org/male.D/d/denyer-paul.htm) on crime library, by Paul B. Kidd
 * An [article](https://www.nowtolove.com.au/news/real-life/true-crime-frankston-serial-killer-51265) on now to love, by as told to take 5
-* [Blog post](https://crimeinmypocket.com/2020/03/22/paula-denyer/) on crime in my pocket
+* [Blog post](https://crimeinmypocket.com/2020/03/22/paula-denyer/) on crime in my pocket.
+This is also where the images can be found.

 <!--StartFragment-->